mjmolina/pyladiesBCN_circuitpython_workshop/using_simulator.md

 ### Installations (see installations.md)

 - Install python 3.7+ or check that you are using this version or up of python.

+**Important information**: If you are running `python 3.9 +`, the device simulator express installation will not work correctly at least that you change de version of one ot the dependency `pillow==7.0.0` to a `pillow==8.1` (See: [website](https://github.com/microsoft/vscode-python-devicesimulator/issues/377) )
+How to solve it?
+Modify the pillow version following the path and modify it in the requirement file (unix: .vscode/extensions/ms-python.devicesimulatorexpress-2020.0.36321/out/requirements.txt windows:.vscode\extensions\ms-python.devicesimulatorexpress-2020.0.36321\out\requirements.txt) or use a previous version of python.

   [warning tip]: If you have installed `python2` in your system make sure it is not active as your default `python` command.